 ASHRAE Standard 55: Thermal Environmental Conditions for Human Occupancy was nice enough to spell this out for us.
 As you can see, a warm ceiling is the number one device that occupants will find uncomfortable with only a 10-20F difference.
 This would of course happen during the cooling season, and with any luck on Friday afternoon just before that Summer, holiday weekend/family reunion, right?
 I can see this happening more often in Cape style homes since there are more ceiling/roof combinations and occupants are more than likely outside of the occupied zone.
 The only answer to this issue is proper home air sealing and insulation.
 It does not matter how oversized your air-conditioner is, it will not be able to overcome the laws of physics and radiation.

 This is just another reason to peer into the attic during your sales calls to verify the weatherization of the home and the thermal boundary.
-Don't set your install up for failure, and certainly establish some basic expectations with the homeowner.
+Don't set your system up for failure, and certainly establish some basic expectations with the homeowner.
 You don't want to leave this up to your technician on a holiday weekend, getting paid double-time for warranty work!

 Occupied Zone - ACCA Manual RS